47,982 Vehicles, Motorcycles Registered In Rwp Division In Six Months - UrduPoint

 47,982 Vehicles, Motorcycles Registered In Rwp Division In Six Months

-Excise and Taxation Rawalpindi Division registered as many as 47,982 vehicles and motorcycles during first six months of financial year 2020-21

-RAWALPINDI, (UrduPoint / Pakistan Point News - 19th Jan, 2021 ) :Excise and Taxation Rawalpindi Division registered as many as 47,982 vehicles and motorcycles during first six months of financial year 2020-21.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 24th Jan, 2021 ) :Excise and Taxation (E&T) Rawalpindi Division registered as many as 47,982 vehicles and motorcycles during first six months of financial year 2020-21.

 According to an E&T spokesman, the department collected revenue amounting to Rs 84,778,366 from the registration of vehicles and motorcycles.